-Child Nutrition (C)N numbers that appear on the valid list apply to the CN logo and crediting statement only.
-It is the manufacturer's responsibility to ensure that the product label meets all over federal labeling requirements.
+Child Nutrition (CN) numbers that appear on the valid list apply to the CN logo and crediting statement only.
+It is the manufacturer's responsibility to ensure that the product label meets all other federal labeling requirements.

 These lists are updated and re-posted monthly; the data will not reflect newly authorized manufacturers and labels.
 Additionally, the product name on the food carton with the CN label may not necessarily match the product description from the list.